 Colgate believes that those who lead should help others.
 The students who come to Colgate embrace that belief in social responsibility.
 They serve the community because of how it feels to know they are making the world better.
 Their activities help them see real life in a way that broadens what they learn in class.
 And what they do really makes a difference - tens of thousands of hours tutoring students, helping the elderly, putting out fires, mentoring kids.
 Colgate's service learning is rooted in its mission to develop thoughtful leaders who seek to strengthen the larger community.
 This commitment is backed up by Colgate's bustling hub of volunteerism, which makes it easy for students to learn how and where to help.

-Colgate student volunteers made up 17 of 38 active members of the Hamilton Fire Department last year, helping to serve and protect the local community by responding to real-life emergencies.
+Colgate student volunteers help serve and protect the local community by responding to real-life emergencies.

 Colgate students volunteer at Friends of Rogers Environmental Education Center during the MLK Day of Service.